 You’ve seen pinatas at birthday parties, but have you seen these water balloon pinatas???
 Make it a fun game during the warmer months by testing out your piñata swinging skills by tying up water-filled balloons from a playground or other elevated space.
 Let kids take turns giving it their all.
 Instead of sweet treats and prizes, kids will get wet and soaked.
 Perfect for water playtime or just a fun way to cool off.

 14. Supersized Outdoor Word Game

-Oversized games make for better play time because it gets people involved and lets them be active in the entire game, not just by sitting at a table.
+Oversized games make for great playtime because it gets people involved and lets them be active the entire game.
 This helps kids stay focused because they can get up and move around more often.
 This outdoor word game not only uses your mind to help spell words but it’s perfect for family game night.

 15. DIY Cloth Picnic Games

 Don’t you just love picnics?
 Whether you head to your local park or just set up in the backyard, picnics are tons of fun.
 These DIY cloth picnic games make for a great addition to your day.
 Use some scrap cloth or fabric and with some fabric paint, create a tic-tac-toe game and a square game.
 Use elements like toothpicks and flowers or small rocks for game pieces.
 They fold perfectly in your picnic basket for easy transportation and on the go.